 Call-to-action is a marketing term used to refer to a part of an advertisement or a webpage that entices your audience to take action to do something.

-That action can be something like signing up to a newsletter, downloading an app, subscribing to a YouTube channel or even making a purchase.
+That action can be something like signing up for a newsletter, downloading an app, subscribing to a YouTube channel, or even making a purchase.